 Step #5 — Update Magento Configuration Settings

 Edit the Magento configuration file to use the Cloudways server database.

 Open the file local.xml under the public_html/app/etc/ directory with your favorite text editor.
 Here we have used vim to edit the local.xml file as shown above.
 Remove the old entries and input the new Cloudways application details.

 You can also use the SFTP File Manager for modifications in the file.
 We have used the SSH method in this KB.

 Go to the folder var/cache inside your Magento root directory (public_html) and remove any file or folder that may exist.

 Make sure you are in /var/cache before running the command above!

 That’s it!
 You should now be able to open your Magento website from your Cloudways server.
 You can check that all is working fine updating your local hosts file and pointing to your Cloudways server.

-Once you are happy with how your site works on the new server, you can proceed to make the necessary DNS changes to take your website live from Cloudways.
+Once you are happy with how your site works on the new server, you can take your site live.